The basics of what you need to make while scoping a product.

 These design tools help you understand where to start transitioning the business across.
 From there it is up to you based on whether you want to modernise the system and create a project similar to a ‘greensfield’ product, using the current system as a base to cross check nothing is missing.
 Or keep the solution as close to the current offering as possible, with maybe a few minor tweaks.

 For those projects your best bet is to look for design patterns in the current system and start grouping those together.
 This will speed your development up when you break down just how modular your system is.
-At Codebots we use a tool called ‘Behaviour Identification’ to help teams work out just how much re-usage is in a codebase and how fast it will be to rebuild in Codebots’ cloud system.
+At Codebots we use a tool called ‘Extension Identification’ to help teams work out just how much re-usage is in a codebase and how fast it will be to rebuild in Codebots’ cloud system.

 Designing for new software projects